 - Miscellaneous deductions

 The exemption rules for U.S. citizens and resident aliens are similar, as long as a resident alien’s spouse and other dependents all have their own Social Security numbers or individual taxpayer numbers.
 The IRS allows exemptions for spouses who have not been in the U.S. for the entire year, and even for those who have not yet arrived in this country.
+It's worth noting, that for tax years 2018 through 2025, the Tax Cuts and Jobs Act of 2017 has suspended personal exemptions.
+You can still, however, claim exceptions through tax year 2017.

 Even though you can’t deduct your immigration expenses, there is one major expense related to your relocation to the U.S. that is deductible.
 That is the cost of moving to the U.S. from outside of the country because of your job.
 To qualify for a moving expense deduction, you must meet several tests.
 These include: